oemof/exerpy/docs/exergy_analysis.rst

 Exergy analysis is a powerful tool for evaluating and optimizing thermodynamic systems.
-Unlike conventional energy analysis, which focuses on the quantity of energy, exergy analysis considers both the quantity and quality of energy, providing deeper insights into system inefficiencies.
+Unlike conventional energy analysis, which focuses on the quantity of energy, exergy analysis considers both the quantity and the quality of energy, providing deeper insights into system inefficiencies.
 This approach helps identify where and why irreversibilities occur, enabling engineers and researchers to develop strategies for improving efficiency, reducing costs,